IronTopi/phase1/README.md

 | `stop.sh`     | stops the services                                                  |
 | `clean_up.sh` | stops the services, removes images and persisted data from database |

+If you don't run this on linux, just take a look inside the scripts and execute the commands manually.

 ## Connecting

 The API will be served on Port `8080` of the host.
+All endpoints are located under the `/items/`-route.

 A simple documentation-UI will be served under `:8080/docs`.
 This does also provide the [openapi](https://www.openapis.org/)-style API-description (json-file).